-If you ever had a problem with bees, you will know that putting a pot of honey will attract them to it.
+If you have ever had a problem with bees, you will know that putting a pot of honey will attract them to it.
 In computer security terms, a cyber-honeypot works similarly, baiting a trap for hackers.
 It's a sacrificial computer system that's intended to attract cyberattacks, like a decoy.

 Honeypot mimics a target for hackers and uses their intrusion attempts to gain information about cybercriminals and the way they are operating or distracting them from other targets.
 So in this blog, you will get in-depth details about Honeypot and why it is important for the user.